Nonobis/Serilog.Sinks.SQLite.Net-PCL/README.md

 # Serilog.Sinks.SQLite.Net-PCL
 A lightweight high performance Serilog sink that writes to SQLite database using SQLiteNetPcl (Xamarin, NetStandard 2.0 & 2.1).

+Perfect for stocking logs in a sqlite database in your Xamarin.Forms project :)

 ## Getting started
 Install [Serilog.Sinks.SQLite.Net-PCL](https://www.nuget.org/packages/Serilog.Sinks.SQLite.Net-PCL) from NuGet